chrismaddalena/Goreport/README.md

 * Download a fresh and up-to-date copy of the free MaxMind Geo IP database (see below).
 * Edit/create a gophish.ini configuration file that looks like the one below.
   * Note: The full host URL is required, so provide http://IP:PORT or https://IP:PORT.
+	* Be aware of using HTTP vs HTTPS.
+If you type in the wrong one you'll receive connection errors.
-* Get your campaign ID number by clicking your campaign results and referencing the URL (it's the number at the end).
+* Get your campaign ID(s) number by clicking your campaign results and referencing the URL (it's the number at the end).
 * Drop a "template.docx" template file into the GoReport directory if you want to create Word document reports (more information below in Selecting Report Output).

 ## Basic Usage

-### Sample Usage

 Assuming GoPhish was on another server and you are using SSH port forwarding with port 8080: